History of Belfast: Wars of the Three Kingdoms

-Taking advantage of the political turmoil in England that would become the English Civil War, Gaelic Catholics in Ulster revolted in the 1641 Rebellion.
-The town of Lisburn served as a bastion of Protestant Ulster Scot resistance against Gaelic Catholic insurgents, and acted as a buffer for nearby Belfast and Carrickfergus.
-The rebels were so successful in rapidly taking land that many of them were perplexed as what to do with it next.
-The rebellion quickly became chaotic, resulting in Gaelic Catholics committing atrocities and massacres against Protestant civilians in places like Portadown.
-These heinous acts were eventually reciprocated by Ulster-Scots and other British forces, resulting in their own sectarian outrages against Gaelic Catholic people, many of them civilians.
-Ulster and, later, Ireland were overwhelmed by Irish rebels, resulting in thousands of British settlers being driven out of their homes and thousands more being slaughtered.
-Much of the North, with the exception of Lisburn, Derry, Enniskillen and Belfast, fell to the insurgents.
-In the aftermath, the Scottish parliament sent an army to Ulster to put down the unrest.
-Many of these soldiers settled in Belfast after the Irish Confederate Wars.
-Along with the rest of Ireland, Belfast enjoyed peace and prosperity during The Restoration period of Charles II's reign.
-In 1667, Belfast was producing half of Ireland's supply of butter, which was heavily used by the Irish people.
+Williamite War

+By 1667, Belfast was producing half of Ireland's supply of butter, which was heavily used by the Irish people.
 Butter also sold at a premium in Europe, with the Dutch paying the highest prices and the French ordering the largest quantities.
-During the Williamite War in Ireland, Belfast changed hands twice between the competing forces of James II and William of Orange.
+During the Williamite War in Ireland, Belfast changed hands twice between the forces of James II and William of Orange.
 After being seized by Protestants during an uprising against the rule of the Catholic James II in 1689, it was captured without a fight following the Break of Dromore by Richard Hamilton and the mainly Catholic Irish Army.
-Later the same year a large Williamite expeditionary force arrived in Belfast Lough, landing and taking the major towns of the area before laying siege to Carrickfergus.
+Later the same year, a large Williamite expeditionary force arrived in Belfast Lough landing and laying siege to Carrickfergus.
 Belfast was captured by a detachment led by Henry Wharton after the Jacobites abandoned it without a fight.
-Frederick Schomberg's landing and march to Dundalk Camp, combined with the earlier Jacobite failure at the Siege of Derry, compelled James' forces to withdraw from most of Ulster.
+Frederick Schomberg's landed and marched south eventually setting up Dundalk Camp.
+Combined with the earlier Jacobite failure at the Siege of Derry, James' forces were compelled to withdraw from most of Ulster.
 Belfast remained in Williamite hands through the end of the war.
 When Schomberg set up his military camp in Dundalk, his army found themselves pitching their tents next to a bog.
-The acrid air of the swamp led to many of his soldiers contracting diseases like dysentery, and illness ravaged the camp.
+The acrid air of the swamp led to many of his soldiers contracting diseases like dysentery and illness ravaged the camp.
 Many troops were sent back to the "great hospital" in Belfast for treatment and a substantial number died in transit.
-Contemporary accounts describe ships full of nothing but dead men, and that some soldiers' limbs were so rotten that they fell off while being bandaged.
-The debacle resulted in 3,762 recorded deaths.
+Contemporary accounts described ships full of nothing but dead men and that some soldiers' limbs were so rotten that they fell off while being bandaged.
+The Dundalk Camp debacle resulted in 3,762 recorded deaths.